Frequently Asked Questions

-A: Individuals can choose either 50-minute or 80-minute sessions (50-minutes being the “norm”).
-Couples are encouraged to choose 80-minute sessions.
-Shorter or longer session lengths can be discussed if desired.
+A: You can choose either 50-minute or 80-minute sessions for individual counseling.
+Couples sessions are always 80-minute sessions.

 Q: How often will we meet?

-A: This depends on the person!
+A: This depends your needs!
 Some come weekly, while some check in once a month.
-Many people start out coming weekly, and make adjustments as their needs change.
+I recommend starting out weekly and making adjustments as needed.
 If you are unsure how often you should come in, we can discuss this together and find a frequency that makes the most sense for you.